e-dant/moby9098/readme.md

         Show this help and exit.

 DESCRIPTION
-    Provides a method for uniquely identifying a process from without pidfile cooperation or similar.
+    A tool for uniquely identifying a process without pidfile cooperation or similar.
     The first argument is intended to be any unique value.
 It is otherwise ignored.
-It exists solely to make this process uniue, in the eyes of process monitoring tools.
+It exists solely to make the child process uniue, in the eyes of process monitoring tools.
 Maintaining PID files may work better in some cases, especially for daemons.
 For the "one-off" programs, like common Unix tools, this might work better.
 Spawning a (potentially long-running) `grep`, killing the docker exec context it spawned from, and expecting it to go away, is not going to